Need More Information Before You Book?

 Here comes the boring, yet very important details about your reservation:

 - Daily Damage Fee – A buy-down of the cost of the insurance deductible, this is a non-refundable fee that limits your liability for loss or damage to the vessel or its equipment.
-It is based on the size of the vessel, with prices of $45, $55 and $65 per day – Every reservation will see this fee on the invoice.
-Click here to view a PDF breakdown of the daily damage fee/security deposit.
+It is based on the size of the vessel, with prices of $45, $55, $65 and $75 per day – Every reservation will see this fee on the invoice.
+Click here to view a PDF breakdown of the daily damage fee.

 - Taxes – Because Uncle Sam needs their portion as well.